 Hi!
 Welcome to New York.
-We really do hope you enjoy your stay.
+We do hope you enjoy your stay.
 While you’re here, we suggest you try out all our great restaurants, and maybe even a show on Broadway.
 And make sure you at least check out Brooklyn, not just Manhattan–there are, you know, five boroughs in this city.
 Do you know what you shouldn’t do?
 A lot of things.

-So take your iPlugs or whatever out of your ears and focus for a second.
+So take your plugs or whatever out of your ears and focus for a second.
 Honestly, we’re happy to have you, but as sure as your tone-deaf uncle is going to ruin Thanksgiving, you’re probably going to do something to get on our nerves.
-We get it, you’re new here.
+We get it; you’re new here.
 So here are a few tips from us to you on how not to piss off a New Yorker.

 Table of Contents

 The New York subway system is how almost every New Yorker gets from point A to point B. You’re new to it so that we can expect a bit of a learning curve.
 There are rules, however.
 Break them, and you might find yourself in the middle of a light show while dancing on the third rail.
 Have your MetroCard ready before you reach the turnstile!
 Nobody wants to wait for you while you shuffle through your purse, searching for the darn thing.

 Do not board a subway car until everyone else has gotten off!
 We know you’re eager to get to where you’re going, but the train’s not moving, and you’re causing a traffic jam.
 Also, take off your damn backpack!
 Do you realize how many people you’ve already whacked with that thing?
 We know you need a place to hold your water bottle, miniature Empire State Building statue, and all those postcards you’re never going to mail, but you’re going to hurt someone.